 Sponsorship of NHS events by external parties is valued.
 Offers to meet all or part of the costs of running an event secures their ability to take place, benefiting NHS staff and patients.
 Without this funding there may be fewer opportunities for learning, development and partnership working.
 However, there is potential for conflicts of interest between the organiser and the sponsor, particularly regarding the ability to market commercial products or services.
+As a result, there should be proper safeguards in place to prevent conflicts occurring.

-- Sponsorship of events by appropriate external bodies will only be approved if a reasonable person would conclude that the event will result in a clear benefit to the organisation and the NHS. - During dealings with sponsors there must be no breach of patient or individual confidentiality or data protection rules and legislation. - No information should be supplied to the sponsor from whom they could gain a commercial advantage, and information which is not in the public domain should not normally be supplied. - At the organisation's discretion, sponsors or their representatives may attend or take part in the event, but they should not have a dominant influence over the content or the main purpose of the event. - The involvement of a sponsor in an event should always be clearly identified. - Staff within the organisation involved in securing sponsorship of events should make it clear that sponsorship does not equate to endorsement of a company or its products and this should be made visibly clear on any promotional or other materials relating to the event. - Staff arranging sponsored events must declare this to the organisation.
+- Sponsorship of events by appropriate external bodies will only be approved if a reasonable person would conclude that the event will result in a clear benefit to the organisation and the NHS - During dealings with sponsors there must be no breach of patient or individual confidentiality or data protection rules and legislation. - No information should be supplied to the sponsor from whom they could gain a commercial advantage, and information which is not in the public domain should not normally be supplied. - At the organisation's discretion, sponsors or their representatives may attend or take part in the event, but they should not have a dominant influence over the content or the main purpose of the event - The involvement of a sponsor in an event should always be clearly identified. - Staff within the organisation involved in securing sponsorship of events should make it clear that sponsorship does not equate to endorsement of a company or its products and this should be made visibly clear on any promotional or other materials relating to the event. - Staff arranging sponsored events must declare this to the organisation.